 Uncover the Journey of Dr. Thomas H. Mills

 Welcome to the personal page of Dr. Thomas H. Mills, where passion meets expertise.
-Explore his innovative approach to sharing knowledge and connecting with others.
+Explore his innovative approach to sharing knowledge and serving others.
+Dr. Mills is a firm advocate of servant leadership.
+“If I assist those I lead to be successful, we all succeed.”

-Dr. Mills is intimately involved in ministry in his community.
-He attends Rock Church, Danville, IL and is an elder there.
+Dr. Mills attends Rock Church, Danville, IL and is an elder there.
 He is employed as a PRN chaplain with a local not-for-profit hospital.
-He is a chaplain (Captain) with the Civil Air Patrol.
-And he is the “Riders Chaplain” with a local chapter of the American Legion Riders.
+He is a chaplain (Captain) with the Civil Air Patrol – Champaign Composite Squadron IL-327.
+And he is the “Riders Chaplain” with a local chapter of the American Legion Riders through Martin F. Vutrick Post 51 in Westville, IL.

 Discover the World of Dr. Thomas H. Mills